 Struggling to solve an assignment question?
 Feel like you have writer’s block?
 Well, whilst we aren’t going to do your work for you, we may have a solution.

-According to research by Harvard Medical School exercise can help improve your memory and your thinking, which is perfect for those moments when you’re feeling stuck.
+According to research by Harvard Medical School, exercise can help improve your memory and your thinking, which is perfect for those moments when you’re feeling stuck.
 So why not take a break, grab some water and head outside.
 We have gathered some of the top ways to keep your body moving during those study breaks and—best of all—they are all things you can do for free!

 Of course, it’s not good for the body to spend lots of hours at a time sitting, so give yourself a bit of a stretch out with some Yoga.
 There are lots of benefits from taking a little time out of your day to join this popular past time.
 Yoga can help increase your muscle strength and flexibility, but it also has many other health benefits such as lowering your blood pressure and sugar as well as keeping your cholesterol in check.
 Take a look at Yoga Journal who offer free online videos for you to try out.

 Running is a great way of giving your brain a rest and getting your blood pumping.
 The best thing about running, a bit like online learning, is you can do it absolutely anywhere!
 All you need is a good pair of trainers.
-If you are new to running, then an excellent place to starting point would be a Couch 2 5k programme.
+If you are new to running, then an excellent place to start would be a Couch 2 5k programme.
 There are lots of free apps available online that run these programmes to get you started.
 Before you know it, you’ll be dashing out on all your study breaks!